ansible-collections/community.aws/docs/community.aws.autoscaling_scheduled_action_module.rst

 - The module will create a new scheduled action when *state=present* and no given action is found.
 - The module will update a new scheduled action when *state=present* and the given action is found.
 - The module will delete a new scheduled action when *state=absent* and the given action is found.
+- Prior to release 5.0.0 this module was called ``community.aws.ec2_asg_scheduled_action``.
+The usage did not change.